bhanukhandelwal75/bhanukhandelwal75/README.md

 - 🌍 Live in kota, Rajasthan.
 - 📂 Explore my Portfolio [here](file:///C:/Users/HP.LAPTOP-GGQL1U8J.001/Downloads/Bhanu%20Portfolio/Bhanu%20Portfolio/index.html#projects)
 - 🔗 Find my cv at [here](https://drive.google.com/file/d/1gUNa5ymEAG5wPzVL_5RaTlBMBBkV0XpU/view?usp=sharing)
-- 💡 I am analyst by day , actor by evening and player in night
+- 💡 "I’m an analyst by day, an actor by evening, and a gamer by night."
-- 👨‍💻 My hobby is to flirt with beautiful girls
+- 👨‍💻 My hobby is to Bike riding , explore new things, and sprituality
 - 📧 You can reach me at [bhanukhandelwal75@gmail.com](mailto:bhanukhandelwal75@gmail.com) | [LinkedIn](https://www.linkedin.com/in/bhanu-khandelwal-59a3ab132/)

 ---